 Staying in Touch

 Cell Phones: Since participants are together for the duration of the course, purchasing a Greek cell phone is usually unnecessary.
+Cell service, even with a Greek SIM card, can be unreliable in Selianitika.
 If you would like to purchase a Greek cell phone or SIM card, Paideia Institute staff can help you do so upon arrival.

-Internet: The main building at the Hellenikon Idyllion has a Wi-Fi connection, but it can be unreliable.
+Internet: The main building at the Hellenikon Idyllion has a Wi-Fi connection, but it can be unstable.
 Participants may also access wireless internet at several cafés along the beach.
+Generally, Wi-Fi in Selianitika is unreliable and not fast.

 If you're interested in reaching out to course participants before or during the program, please join our Facebook group.